LightAndLight/lightandlight.github.io/posts/2023-05-04-crappy-syntax-highlighting-with-pandoc.md

 while writing this post.
 The HTML attribute names are marked up as "error tokens", which I'm suppressing in this article by overriding the error token class style.

+[Jekyll](https://jekyllrb.com/) uses the [`rouge`](https://github.com/rouge-ruby/rouge) library for syntax highlighting.
-`rouge` suffers from none of these issues because it defines its own syntax highlighting rules ([Rust rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/rust.rb#L6), [Haskell rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/haskell.rb#L6), [HTML rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/html.rb#L6)).
+`rouge` suffers from none of the aforementioned issues because it defines its own syntax highlighting rules ([Rust rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/rust.rb#L6), [Haskell rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/haskell.rb#L6), [HTML rules](https://github.com/rouge-ruby/rouge/blob/5c052c2744515981f2720b1a4ee37b1123b0bae1/lib/rouge/lexers/html.rb#L6)).
 I was pleasantly surprised by how clean and concise `rouge`'s syntax rules look.
 They're written in a Ruby DSL that appears carefully crafted and well suited to the task.
 The end result is files that are less than half the size of their corresponding Kate XML files, and with much less visual clutter.

-Overall, the Kate syntax highlighting definitions seem to be lower quality.
+In my opinion, the Kate XML files bundled with `skylighting` produce lower quality syntax highlighting than `rouge`.
+It looks like the crappy syntax highlighting can be improved by changing the XML.
+If I were on a deadline then I'd create some patches and try to get them upstreamed.
+But because I have the time, I'd like to indulge myself: I think this is a poor use of XML would like to avoid contributing to it.

+Begin rant.
+XML is an okay markup language and a bad data format[^xml].
+Kate's syntax highlighting files are an example of the XML-as-a-data-format antipattern.
+End rant.

 * The responsible thing to do would be to improve the XML and upstream it
 * I have an ethical objection to using XML this way